 Using the height calculator

 With the help of our height calculator you can predict the future height of a child patient, your own child, or yourself, if you are still under 18.
 All you need as input is the current age, gender, and current height.
-Unlike other mature height calculators, ours does not require you to enter your weight, or your parent's heights and is just as accurate if not more accurate (see below).
+Unlike other mature height calculators, ours does not require you to enter your weight or your parent's heights while being just as accurate if not more accurate (see below).

 So, to estimate how tall a child will be, first, select their biological sex (gender).
 Then enter their current age: type in whole years manually and select the number of months by rounding to the nearest whole month.
 For a newborn, enter zeroes in both years and months.
 Enter their height in feet and inches or in cm or meters.
 If doing this for your child or a child patient, enter their age and height.
 Finally, press "Predict Adult Height" to get the estimated adult height in centimeters and feet and inches from the height predictor.

 How do we predict a child's adult height?